 Costa Rica | Las Lajas Micro-Mill/Finca La Mirella - Black Honey

-Flavor Profile - Full and sweet with lemon and dried-strawberry highlights backed by a rich chocolate, caramel, and date infused body and a pleasantly lingering finish.
+Flavor Profile - Full and sweet with lemon, floral and dried-strawberry highlights backed by a rich chocolate, caramel, and date infused body and a pleasantly lingering finish.

 Costa Rica - Las Lajas Micro-Mill - Black Honey - Micro-Lot Coffee

 -Farm: La Mirella

 -Process: Black Honey (Negra Miel)

 Yellow Honey- turned hourly on drying beds

 Red Honey- turned a few times per day